Skip to content

 • Prominent campaigners in the current push for a Scottish law change supported a Scottish euthanasia bill in 2010.

-Healthcare workers see their conscientious objection rights eroded
+objection rights are eroded

 • In 2019, the Ontario (Canada) Court of Appeal affirmed a College of Physicians and Surgeons (CPSO) policy requiring physicians unwilling to participate in euthanasia and assisted suicide to make ‘effective referrals’ to willing practitioners or clinics.